outtaheresoon/ILCK-ICREATEART-createdwithvision/ReadMe.txt

 ##  Deployment (Netlify)

-This project is ready for direct deployment via GitHub + Netlify:
+To deployment any project via GitHub + Netlify:

 1. Push this repo to GitHub
 2. Go to Netlify → “Import from GitHub”